kaievns/the-log/posts/lead/drafts/performance-vs-behaviour.md

 - `inter-dependent` - a person can lead/coach others

-Each level is defined via a person's behaviour which results in the types of tasks they can be trusted to reliably deliver.
+Each level is defined via a person's behaviour which results in the types of tasks they can be trusted to reliably handle.
 There are other more elaborate models like that.

-The point of this approach is that it is the _behaviour_ of a person that dictate the outcomes, rather than skill and knowledge.
+The point of this approach is that it is the _behaviour_ of a person that dictates the outcomes, rather than skill and knowledge.
 And that is a very true idea in creative professions, especially in this day and age when knowledge has become a commodity.

-And if you subscribe to the idea that it is the _behaviour_ that drives the outcomes in a creative field, then it follows that performance management should focus on those behaviours rather than the bottom line figures and objectively quantifiable KPIs.
+And if you subscribe to the idea that it is the _behaviour_ that drives the outcomes in a creative field, then it follows that performance management should focus on those behaviours rather than the bottom line figures and outcomes.

 ## Real life examples